0-complexity/www-greenitglobe/www.greenitglobe.com/content/job/senior_devOps_engineer.md

 +++
 Location: **Lochristi (Belgium)** or **Dubai (UAE)**

-GIG and its partners are building out a network of G8 Cloud Nodes that form he world's first green, private, secure, local, performant public cloud.
-In fact, we are creating the next generation internet in which privacy is a human right, security is the new normal and cloud is a local utility for all humans just like energy and water.

-Our QA / NPI Team Leader has a critical role to succeed in this endeavour.
-She/He is responsible to lead the QA team that does end-to-end integration and validation testing and is responsible for ensuring a smooth introduction of new releases in the field (NPI : new product introduction).
+GIG is building out a Cloud Operations Center that will operator public clouds globally.
+This will be the next generation operations center - significantly disrupting the way hyperscale datacenters are built and ran today.

+The GIG Cloud Operations Center is an important part of GIG's go-to-market and critical in its success and its creation of market value.

+The role of Senior DevOps Engeineer is to be one of the senior DevOps guru's in the team - ensuring a smooth, qualitative delivery of services on top of public clouds globally.

-We are looking for passionate individuals that are energized by a constant quest to innovate and to compete on a global scale.
+We are looking for passionate individuals that are energized by a constant quest for delivering and improving SLA's and relentlessly innovate to increase automation and improve customer experience.

 ### **Tasks & Responsibilities**
 ---